 Quality of curriculum

 Regarding the CBSE vs. State curriculum debate, Professor Rajan Gurukkal stated that bringing higher secondary into the equal board would imply a change in the syllabus from CBSE to country.
-“This will motive inconvenience to higher secondary college students as the syllabus will change.
+“This will cause inconvenience to higher secondary college students as the syllabus will change.
 Presently, the kingdom syllabus isn’t as complete as CBSE – that’s favored in instructions eleven and 12.
 The authorities aim to convey the state syllabus on a par with the Central one,” Professor Rajan introduced.

 Eligibility requirements of instructors